 The College of Applied Science and Technology provides programs that stress technology in a variety of environments, enhance customer satisfaction in the service sector, and improve the careers of traditional and nontraditional students.
 Modern technology, whether in the development, integration, or implementation stages, is a focal point in each of the college's programs.
-This technology may be used to provide productive manufacturing and distribution of durable and consumable goods, the proper flow of information worldwide, the proper protection of the environment, or the enhancement of customer satisfaction in the service sector.
+This technology may be used to provide productive manufacturing and distribution of durable and consumable goods, the proper flow of information worldwide, the protection of the environment, or the enhancement of customer satisfaction in the service sector.

 Through its dynamic program offerings, the college is committed to preparing graduates to be innovative, technologically advanced, and entrepreneurial.
-Degree programs are offered at the associate, baccalaureate, and master's degree levels, and a wide array of diplomas and certificates are offered in a variety of programs.
+Degree programs are offered at the baccalaureate and master's degree levels.
 The college also includes the departments of military science (Army ROTC) and aerospace studies (Air Force ROTC) and the Center for Electronic Manufacturing Assembly (CEMA).